 The unaudited condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles for interim financial statements and within the rules of the Securities and Exchange Commission ("SEC") applicable to interim financial statements and therefore do not include all disclosures that might normally be required for financial statements prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
-The accompanying unaudited condensed consolidated financial statements have been prepared by management without audit and should be read in conjunction with our consolidated financial statements, appearing in our Annual Report on Form 10-K for the year ended December 31, 2016.
-In the opinion of management, all adjustments necessary for a fair presentation of the consolidated financial position, consolidated results of operations and consolidated cash flows, for the periods indicated, have been made.
-The results of operations for the three months ended March 31, 2017 are not necessarily indicative of operating results that may be achieved over the course of the full year.
+The accompanying unaudited condensed consolidated financial statements have been prepared by management without audit and should be read in conjunction with our consolidated financial statements, including the notes thereto, appearing in our Annual Report on Form 10-K for the year ended December 31, 2016.
+In the opinion of management, all adjustments necessary for a fair presentation of the consolidated financial position, consolidated results of operating results that may be achieved over the course of the full year.
 Historical financial statements have been reclassified to conform to the current period presentation, principally reflecting the sale of Cold-EEZE[®] Business as discontinued operations.